-We are a church planting movement and have been involved in ministry to Africa since the early 1970’s.
+We are a Disciple Making Movement and have been involved in ministry to Africa since the 1970’s.
 First in West Africa and later in Uganda and South Sudan.
 We first ministered in South Sudan in 1998.

 Our team is currently focused on growing our Disciple Making Movement among the Ugandan people and the more than 1,000,000 South Sudanese Refugees and host communities in the West Nile Region of northern Uganda.
 Our Disciple Making Movement started in Adjumani northern Uganda because after the war broke out that is where most of the fleeing refugees were placed.

 We started our Disciple Making Movement in earnest in 2015 and as of March 2018 it has spread to more than 20 camps and to eastern, central and western Uganda.
 There are now almost 500 groups with nearly 4,500 people attending a group meeting each week and more than 1,000 people putting their faith in Jesus every month.
 Our DMM leaders are baptizing almost 500 people every month.
 Over 40 churches have emerged out of our DMM since 2015.